emmanuelnk/github-actions-workflow-ts/README.md

     'timeout-minutes': 2
   })

-  // the filename of the workflow to be generated is the
-  // first argument of the Workflow class constructor
-  // i.e. example-filename.yml
-  // IMPORTANT: the instance of Workflow MUST be exported with `export` export const exampleWorkflow = new Workflow('example-filename', {
+  // IMPORTANT - the instance of Workflow MUST be exported with `export` export const exampleWorkflow = new Workflow('example-filename', {
     name: 'Example',
     on: {